ozkzrl/DevOps_Aws_Networking_Python_Linux_HandsOn_and_LectureNotes/DevOps/hands-on/Docker/docker-14-multi-stage-builds/README.md

 docker run myimage
 ```

 - How does it work?
 The second FROM instruction starts a new build stage with the |`openjdk:11-jre-slim` image as its base.
 The COPY `--from=builder` line copies just the built artifact from the previous stage into this new stage.
-The JDK and any intermediate artifacts are left behind, and not saved in the final image.
-Check the size of image and notice that the size of `myimage` is less than `openjdk:11-jdk-slim`
+The JDK and any intermediate artifacts are left behind and not saved in the final image.
+Check the size of the image and notice that the size of `myimage` is less than `openjdk:11-jdk-slim`
 image.

 - Check the size of images